huseynibrahimli/ValueCraft/README.md

-# Discounted Cash Flow Valuation
+# Financial valuation and modeling projects

-This is a web project written in Python to valuate public and private companies using DCF methodology.
+This is a web project developed in Python using Flask to perform financial valuation and modeling.

 ## Table of Contents